jules2689/website/README.md

     pg_user: KEY
     pg_pass: KEY
 ```
+4. Create a user manually.
+This is a personal website, so there are no registrations.
-4. All setup with Capistrano.
+5. All setup with Capistrano.
 Use `cap production deploy` to deploy (setting proper IPs in `deploy.rb`)
-5. Use `cap production setup` to copy the secrets.yml file to the server
+6. Use `cap production setup` to copy the secrets.yml file to the server

 ## How to Interests work?